 1. A potential guest editor should in the first instance discuss his or her proposal informally with a member of the editorial committee.
 Details of current members can be found here.

-2. Subject to feedback from the editorial board, a potential guest editor should then submit their proposal for an issue electronically to Catherine Clay, School of Arts and Humanities, Nottingham Trent University, UK.
+2. Subject to feedback from the editorial board, a potential guest editor should then submit their proposal for an issue electronically David Alderson, University of Manchester, UK.